divpatel10/divpatel10/README.md

 - I'm a Senior Computer Science Student @ Clemson University
 - I'm currently working on [Cosmos Capsule](https://github.com/divpatel10/Cosmos-Capsule), an API that provides various data about NASA's planetary missions.
 My goal with this project is to make NASA's mission and Budget data accessible to developers
 - I'm always looking to collaberate and contribute to projects!
-You can reach me on [div@duck.com](div@duck.com)
+You can reach me at [div@duck.com](div@duck.com)

 ### Languages I know: